TomFrankly/pipedream-notion-voice-notes/README.md

 ## Copyright

-*I've made the code for this workflow public, so you can study it, use it as a learning tool, or modify it for **private, perosnal use**.
+*I've made the code for this workflow public, so you can study it, use it as a learning tool, or modify it for **private, personal use**.
 Redistributing it, modified or unmodified, for free or paid, is not permitted.*